pascalr/merge/README.md

+I am legend

+TODO: Start by doing TODO properly.
+All with js.
+No redirect?
+How to handle models?

 TODO: It must be really easy to do a document and add other documents in it.

 So for example, a document introduction, a spreadsheet, and some more text, you add those three files together in a erb master file!